kokaruk/WebJetMovies/README.md

 API limitation
 -----

-Supplied API data returns broken links to images from IMDB, in order to address the issue, other provider ([TMDB](https://www.themoviedb.org)) is being queried to retrieve working URI and then it is being replaced in the output on the fly
+Supplied API data returns broken links to images from IMDB, in order to address the issue, other provider ([TMDB](https://www.themoviedb.org)) is being queried to retrieve working URI and then it is being replaced in the output on the fly.